Hiking, Trekking and Mountaineering: What’s The Difference? And Why You Should Care

 ✔️ usually of easy to moderate difficulty, although you can definitely do tougher day hikes on uneven terrain

-✔️ doesn’t usually require any technical skill but can still be physically challenging
+✔️ doesn’t usually require any technical skill or technical knowledge but can still be physically challenging

 ✔️ in Europe, hikes are classified according to the Swiss Alpine Scale (SAS) – proof that hikes can be very difficult